s017180/Watchdawg-2024/README.md

 * Android Amazon Fire 7 Tablet(s)
 * A Computer with Microsoft Excel
 * A QR code scanner
-* The app downloaded either through Android Studio using the Github release or the Amazon [Fire Store](LINK HERE)
+* The app downloaded either through Android Studio using the Github release or the the Amazon Fire Store (Coming Soon!)

 ## Quick Start
 Please check if you have the required systems before proceeding:

 1. Download the Microsoft Excel Spreadsheet found in this Github Repository.
 You will need to add the Developed tab to the ribbon if you want to edit any macros.

-2. Download the app if you haven't already - Again, from the Amazon [Fire Store](LINK HERE) or the Git release
+2. Download the app if you haven't already - Either From the Git release or the Amazon Fire Store (Coming Soon!)

-3. Download the instructional manual
+3. Download the unstructional manual

 4. Follow the instructional manual, or our tutorial videos linked above.